Haxe3DS/Haxe3DS/README.md

 # INSTALLATION:

+Section I: Installing devkitPro first (needed for 3ds compiling):

+1. Go to the official devkitPro site: https://devkitpro.org/wiki/Getting_Started
+2. In the setup section, choose your following system and install devkitPro
+3. (Optional if non windows gui) Check "3DS" for developement and install it.
+4. Assuming you have msys2 installed from devkitPro, open a new cmd and input the following: `(dkp-)pacman -S 3ds-dev 3ds-portlibs` (the "dkp-" is for macos or linux only)

+Section II: Project Setup & Compiling:

 1. Open up terminal, and type `haxelib git haxe3ds https://github.com/NAEL2XD/Haxe3DS.git`, it will also install other libraries for it to work correctly!
 3. Create a new Haxe Project specifically for creating your 3DS Applications, or download `template.zip` in the root of the repo and extract it.
 3. Get the build.py, by going to `assets` dir and copying `build.py` and pasting to your project